 Getting a friend through tough time can be challenging.
-Whether they have a long term mental health condition or are experiencing stressful circumstances in that moment, friends often turn to one another for support.
+Whether they have an existing mental health condition or are experiencing stressful circumstances in that moment, friends often turn to one another for support.
 While this list is by no means exhaustive, the following may be indications that your friend needs help.

 Signs and Symptoms of Distress